Free CrCl Calculator – Creatinine Clearance Calculator

 Automatically reported by most clinical labs with every creatinine result

-In practice, eGFR is the number your doctor monitors when tracking the progression of kidney disease over time.
-CrCl calculated via Cockcroft-Gault is what a pharmacist or prescriber reaches for when deciding how much of a renally excreted drug to give you and how often.
-Waldev’s eGFR Calculator is a companion tool for anyone who needs to estimate glomerular filtration rate using the CKD-EPI methodology — particularly useful for CKD staging and nephrological monitoring.
+In practice: eGFR is the number your doctor tracks to see whether kidney disease is progressing.
+CrCl is the number a pharmacist reaches for when deciding how much of a renally cleared drug to give you.
+Waldev’s eGFR Calculator is the companion tool if you need the CKD-EPI figure for staging or nephrology follow-up.

 When Results Differ Between CrCl and eGFR